 Our research-backed, evidence based approach is tested by independent external evaluation to ensure continued high-quality provision.

-By using the power of stories to teach PSHE and wellbeing, ImpactEd (2024) found that our approach led to improvements in children’s emotional regulation and understanding of wellbeing, while teacher’s felt more confident teaching sensitive topics.
+By using the power of stories to teach PSHE and wellbeing, ImpactEd (2024 and 2026) found that our approach led to improvements in children’s understanding of wellbeing and their empathy for others, while teacher’s felt more confident teaching sensitive topics.

 “Pupils demonstrated an improvement in their ability to manage their emotions and wellbeing.
 Stories helped pupils… foster practical coping strategies”